 Home Isolation Guidance

 Used for people suspected or confirmed to have coronavirus (COVID-19)

 Why?
 To keep the person from infecting others

-- Live in a separate area from others in the home, if possible, and use a different bathroom
+- Stay in a separate area from others in the home and use a different bathroom, if possible

 - Keep at least six feet away from other people